notnypical/about/README.md

   An open source front-end tool written in Qt for Python and designed for easy access to the [MediathekView](https://mediathekview.de) database.

 - [Tabulator-Qt](https://github.com/notnypical/tabulator-qt)
-  An open source tool written in Qt for C++ and designed for easy creation and editing of documents with character-separated values.
+  An open source editor tool written in Qt for C++ and designed for easy creation and editing of documents with character-separated values.

 - [Tabulator-QtPy](https://github.com/notnypical/tabulator-qtpy)
-  An open source tool written in Qt for Python and designed for easy creation and editing of documents with character-separated values.
+  An open source editor tool written in Qt for Python and designed for easy creation and editing of documents with character-separated values.

 ## Copyright